fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 ## TL;DR

 A button is a gateway to most of our app functionalities like opening another view, sending a tweet or an email.
-With SwiftUI we can create a button in various ways, for instance applying a view modifier, creating a custom view and styling it with a custom button style.
+With SwiftUI we can create a button in various ways like applying a view modifier, creating a custom view and styling it with a custom button style.

 ## Links